 Through its Extension, WVU provides a "mini campus" in each of the state's

 55 counties.
 The work at these locations addresses a wide variety of community

 issues via a nontraditional mix of learners, faculty, staff and volunteers.
 Part

-of an educational network of 105 land-grant universities, WVU-ES takes the helping
+of an educational network of 105 land-grant universities, WVU Extension takes the helping

 hand of WVU directly to thousands of West Virginians in communities scattered across